Coral-Ann/CV/README.md

 My art background is great, both for having an eye for front-end design and also for out of the box thinking when dealing with errors and bugs.
 As a freelance designer I created both digital and conventional art and was required to build strong relationships with my clients and in consequence understand their needs.
 This skill relates well to a consultancy role where I will also need to build similar relationships with clients, however instead of creating art I will be coding for them.

 **Agile**<br>
 I can confidently say that Makers Academy has taught me to be open to new tech stacks and work in different ways, which makes me adaptable and flexible within working environments.
 As an example, I was able to learn to use React within a project in under 2 weeks.
-If I am able to do this, I know I can pick up other languages and learn them quickly to adapt to whatever is best for my clients.
+If I can do this, I know I can pick up other languages and learn them quickly to adapt to whatever is best for my clients.

 **Self-motivated**<br>
 Now that I have started my learning and development with coding my enthusiasm is boundless.
 I am eager to learn as much as possible and to continue to improve as a developer.
 I am excited to work on new challenges, gaining new knowledge and using my existing skills to enhance my future projects.